The 10 Best 5-Cup Coffee Makers

 video play icon

-This wiki has been updated 27 times since it was first published in April of 2016.
+This wiki has been updated 31 times since it was first published in April of 2016.
 Single people usually don't require a giant pot of coffee, but machines that use plastic pods create unnecessary trash.
 One of these 5-cup makers will allow you to brew just the right amount while cutting down on waste.
 Despite their compact size, many of them offer the same features as larger models, so you can enjoy all the conveniences without a huge appliance hogging space on your countertop.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. Hario Technica